CSCRC-SCREED/QUT-ZSS-2023-GOOSE/Datasets/GOOSE attack dataset/Processed dataset (supervised ML)/832/README.md

 **QUTZS_SV.csv extracts all SV features of all SV packets from the raw network traffic**

-**QUTZS_final.xlsx merges both GOOSE and SV features based on packet recieve timestamp, and most importantly labels each merged sample based on 32 types of behaviours**
+**QUTZS_final.xlsx merges both GOOSE and SV features based on packet arrival timestamp, and most importantly labels each merged sample based on 32 types of behaviours**

 1. **${\color{red}Two}$ attack targets**:
    - **a**: disrupting the safety protection when a short-circuit fault happens in Fault_22bus1